jfox16/jfox16/README.md

 - 💬 Ask me about: How to build performant web apps with excellent UX
 - 🤔 I’m looking for help with: How to be a the best UI engineer
 - 📫 How to reach me: Email me!
 FoxJonathanP@gmail.com
-- ⚡ Fun fact: I've watched Breaking Bad and Better Call Saul all the way through, twice each.
-Excellent shows!
+- ⚡ Fun fact: I've watched Arrested Development through 3 times.
+BEADS?
+BEES??